brunogirin/OEMHackathon/ideas/DataPlatform.md

 3. __Configuration changes__: define an interaction process to handle
    configuration changes on the concentrator or data platform and have it pushed to the other party, e.g. the addition of a new sensor.
+4. __Sensor calibration__: define an interaction process to handle sensor calibration on commissioning.

 In order not to re-invent the wheel, it might be good to take inspiration from TR-069 in terms of interaction while coming up with a more lightweight process